xdrejx/xdrejx/README.md

 ## Hi there 👋

+CTU FIT - AI student
+into ML, AI and Computer Vision

 <!--
 **xdrejx/xdrejx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.